prameshk/UMN-Presentation-Template/README.md

 # UMN-Presentation-Template
-This is a University of Minnesota presentation template.
+This is a University of Minnesota LaTeX presentation template.